-Augustana College is a selective liberal arts college of 2,500 students, including 29 percent first generation college students, 23 percent Pell Grant students, 21 percent students of color, and 9 percent international students.
-Our beautifully wooded and largely residential campus is located in Rock Island, Illinois, a diverse Illinois-Iowa Quad Cities metropolitan area along the Mississippi River with 400,000 residents about three hours west of Chicago and 45 minutes east of Iowa City, home of the University of Iowa.
+Augustana College is a selective liberal arts and sciences college of 2,500 students, including 26 percent first generation college students, 23 percent Pell Grant students, 24 percent students of color, and 12 percent international students.
+Our beautifully wooded and largely residential campus is located in Rock Island, IL, a diverse Illinois-lowa Quad Cities metropolitan area along the Mississippi River with 400,000 residents about three hours west of Chicago.
 Strengthening our diverse and inclusive community is central to the college's mission and strategic plan.
 We seek applicants with an interest in fostering rigorous, inclusive, and high-impact learning environments for a diverse student body.
+Details about Augustana College, our expectations of the faculty, the selection process, and the Quad Cities all are available at Teaching at Augustana.